VeronicaOnMission/VeronicaOnMission.github.io/_pages/contact.md

 ## Prayer Request
 <form name="gformprayer" id="gformprayer" enctype="text/plain" action="https://docs.google.com/forms/d/e/1FAIpQLScRAlEzSE7QrZiW1eMs6s7ITa3Fcp_GG2BNmyqy26s27seHgQ/formResponse?" target="hidden_iframeprayer" onsubmit="submitted=true;">
   <fieldset>
     <legend>Please be as detailed as you would like and know that your request will be kept confidential.
-The LORD is near to all who call on him, to all who call on him in truth. <i>Psalms 145:18</i></legend>
+The LORD is near to all who call on Him, to all who call on Him in truth. <i>Psalms 145:18</i></legend>
     Name: <input type="text" size="30" name="entry.1290604962"><br>
     Prayer request: <textarea name="entry.370420084"></textarea>
 	<input type="submit" name='submit' value="Submit Prayer">